brandonscript/fylm/README.md

 ### Installing

-Fylm is tested on Python 2.7 and 3.6.
-At some point in the future, Python 2 support will likely go the way of the dodo.
+Fylm is tested on Python 3.5 and 3.6.
+At some point in the future, Python 2 support will likely go the way of the dodo, but most of it is written with Python 2.7 compatibility in mind.

 Installing dependencies is simple if you use [`pip`](https://pip.pypa.io/en/stable/installing/).
 Depending on your OS configuration, you may need to install packages with `sudo`: